notnotme/osp/README.md

 This source code is bundled with a version of [ImGui](https://github.com/ocornut/imgui) (1.79 tables branch) and [ECS](https://github.com/redxdev/ECS) and some fonts ([Atari ST 8x16](https://www.dafont.com/fr/atari-st-8x16-system-font.font), [Material Design Icons](https://materialdesignicons.com/), and [Roboto](https://fonts.google.com/specimen/Roboto))

 ### Todos:
+- FileSystem
+    - Use more than one thread.
+Maybe one for files and one for directories.
 - Playlist
     - Add an entry to the explorer popup menu to add a folder in the playlist